 - Rice or Quinoa: The exception to this, of course, is risotto.
 For regular steamed rice though, I find it so simple to cook rice on my stove top that I rarely use the Instant Pot for it.
 If you haven’t mastered rice on the stove top, however, maybe you would like to use the rice steaming function on the Instant pot for more assurance.
-The Instant Pot does do a good job cooking rice, but it takes about the same amount of time as the stove top, so I like to keep my Instant Pot available to do bone broth or one of my other favorite pressure cooker recipes.
+The Instant Pot does do a good job cooking rice, but it takes about the same amount of time as the stove top, so I like to keep my Instant Pot available to do one of my other favorite pressure cooker recipes.

 Questions to ask yourself to decide if you need an instant pot: